Valvoline (NYSE:VVV) Updates FY 2021 Earnings Guidance

-Valvoline (NYSE:VVV) updated its FY 2021 earnings guidance on Wednesday.
+Valvoline (NYSE:VVV) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $1.860-$1.960 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.810.
 The company issued revenue guidance of $2.94 billion-$2.97 billion, compared to the consensus revenue estimate of $2.88 billion.

+Valvoline (NYSE:VVV) last issued its quarterly earnings results on Wednesday, August 4th.
+The basic materials company reported $0.55 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.45 by $0.10.
+Valvoline had a net margin of 13.37% and a negative return on equity of 841.46%.
+The company had revenue of $792.00 million during the quarter, compared to analysts’ expectations of $752.80 million.
+During the same period last year, the company posted $0.26 EPS.
+Valvoline’s revenue was up 53.5% on a year-over-year basis.
+On average, research analysts anticipate that Valvoline will post 1.95 earnings per share for the current year.

-A number of research firms recently weighed in on VVV.
-Jefferies Financial Group upgraded shares of Valvoline from a hold rating to a buy rating and boosted their price target for the stock from $25.00 to $40.00 in a research report on Monday, April 19th.
-Monness Crespi & Hardt lifted their target price on shares of Valvoline from $30.00 to $36.00 and gave the stock a buy rating in a research note on Thursday, April 29th.
-Truist Securities lifted their target price on shares of Valvoline from $25.00 to $26.00 in a research note on Friday, April 30th.
-Zacks Investment Research raised shares of Valvoline from a sell rating to a hold rating in a research note on Tuesday.
-Finally, Truist lifted their target price on shares of Valvoline from $25.00 to $26.00 in a research note on Friday, April 30th.
-Three analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
-Valvoline presently has a consensus rating of Hold and a consensus price target of $32.75.
+Several research analysts have issued reports on VVV shares.
+Truist Securities lifted their target price on shares of Valvoline from $25.00 to $26.00 in a report on Friday, April 30th.
+Truist lifted their price target on shares of Valvoline from $25.00 to $26.00 in a research note on Friday, April 30th.
+Morgan Stanley lifted their price target on shares of Valvoline from $31.00 to $34.00 and gave the stock an equal weight rating in a research note on Monday, August 9th.
+Monness Crespi & Hardt lifted their price target on shares of Valvoline from $30.00 to $36.00 and gave the stock a buy rating in a research note on Thursday, April 29th.
+Finally, Zacks Investment Research upgraded shares of Valvoline from a sell rating to a hold rating in a research note on Tuesday, August 10th.
+Three analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
+Valvoline has an average rating of Hold and an average price target of $32.75.

 Valvoline Inc manufactures, markets, and supplies, engine and automotive maintenance products and services.
 It operates through three segments: Quick Lubes, Core North America, and International.
 The company offers lubricants for passenger car, light duty, and heavy duty; antifreeze/coolants for original equipment manufacturers; functional and maintenance chemicals, such as brake fluids and power steering fluids, as well as specialty coatings for automotive and industrial applications comprising rust prevention and sound absorption; and oil and air filters for light-duty vehicles.